arturjordao/PruningNeuralNetworks/README.md

 Fernando Yamada and
 William Robson Schwartz},
-title     = {Pruning Deep Neural Networks using Partial Least Squares}, }
+title     = {Pruning Deep Neural Networks using Partial Least Squares}, journal = {ArXiv e-prints}, eprint = {1810.07610},
+}
 ```
-We would like to thank Ricardo Barbosa Kloss for the coffees and talks.
+We would like to thank Ricardo Barbosa Kloss and Maiko Lie for the coffees and talks.